School Age Students PreK-12

 Referral and Eligibility

 If a student is suspected of having a disability he/she will be referred to the school IEP team and the Special Education process will begin.
-This process will determine if a student meets the eligibility criteria for one of 13 Federal disabilities and if special education and related services is needed.
+This process will determine if a student meets the eligibility criteria for one of 15 Federal disabilities and if special education and related services are needed.
 Refer to Special Education Overview/Process on the website.

 Resource Support Staff